Index and Resource Guide to Abstract Games

 Nost-Algia -- monthly bulletin of NOST (Knights of the Square Table) -- 1960-199? (abbreviated NA)

 NOST was formed in 1960 by Bob Lauzon and Jim France.
 Originally a postal chess club, it branched out into chess variants as well as many other games.
 It conducted tournaments and matches in a large number of games, including many NCG (Non-Chess Games), and held an annual convention (NOSTvention, or NV).
-Eventually Nost-A lgia became a bimonthly 28 page magazine, with several pages devoted to NCG (many of them abstract board games, including several checker variants, plus Amazons, Cathedral, Delta, Fanorona, Go, Lines of Action, Reversi, etc.)
+Eventually Nost-Algia became a bimonthly 28 page magazine, with several pages devoted to NCG (many of them abstract board games, including several checker variants, plus Amazons, Cathedral, Delta, Fanorona, Go, Lines of Action, Reversi, etc.).

-Most recently edited on September 5, 2024.
+Most recently edited on November 5, 2024.

 This article is copyright ©2024 by Michael Keller.
 All rights reserved.